fourloops/CloudSound/README.md

 ## What?

+Pathetic fallacy...

+>...is a literary device wherein the author attributes human emotions and traits to nature or inanimate objects.
+For example, the following descriptions refer to weather and how it affects the mood, which can add atmosphere to a story: smiling skies, somber clouds, angry storm, or bitter winter.

-MeteoSound is a mobile first website that offers a playlist for you depending on the weather in your chosen location
+We want give the user a cathartic synergy of weather and emotion through CloudSound - a mobile-first website that gives you a weather-based playlist for the location you choose.

 ## Why?

+We believe in the importance
-There doesn't seem to currently be anything offering this capability and it could be a useful tool for getting you in the right mood for what's going on outside
+There doesn't seem to currently be anything offering this capability and it could be a useful tool for getting you in the right mood for what's going on outside.

 ## How?